mhjacks/ansible-pattern-theory/README.md

 presence of OpenShift (which existing hybrid cloud patterns do).

 An entirely valid question might be, "what about when we have limited access to OpenShift?"
-(That is, access to APIs or resources in one or mre OpenShift clusters, but not administrative access to it.)
+(That is, access to APIs or resources in one or more OpenShift clusters, but not administrative access to it.)
 Since Ansible can also manage resources in Kubernetes, this might seem to be present a dilemma.
 In general, we recommend Kubernetes-based GitOps solutions to implement and manage GitOps; but we also recommend that hybrid cloud patterns be self-contained.
 If it is not possible to make a pattern "self-contained" from a well-documented and understood entry point, then it would be